datawire/datawire-common/docs/source/architecture.rst

 * *Microservices*, which process the content of messages.
 For example, a search microservice could index incoming messages, and send notifications when new items are added to the index.

-* *Messaging intermediaries*, entities which do not inspect the content of a message, but can buffer, forward, or publish messages to other entities.
-For example, a queue is a type of messaging intermediary.

 * *Client endpoints*, which interact with users.
 For example, a web browser client can directly send and receive messages on the Datawire network.

-This basic concept where every entity on the network is a first class citizen enables two design goals for Datawire:
+Thus, in Datawire, a microservice can send messages asynchronously directly to a client or other microservice, without a broker in between.

+At the same time, Datawire also supports the concept of transparent intermediaries.
+These intermediaries can buffer, forward, or publish messages to and from entities.
+An intermediary can provide all the functions of a traditional message broker (in fact, an AMQP 1.0 compliant message broker could be used as an intermediary).

+In other words, every Datawire entity is a first class citizen, and Datawire also supports transparent intermediated communication *without* requiring a central broker.
+This basic architecture is what enables Datawire to achieve its core design goals:

 1. Make microservice communication as easy to use as HTTP.
-HTTP has gained ubiquity in part because it's a point-to-point protocol, with no central dispatch mechanism -- just a global address mechanism enabled by DNS.
+HTTP has gained ubiquity in part because no new infrastructure is needed to wire two services together: it's a point-to-point protocol with a global address mechanism enabled by DNS.
 Datawire is similar: there's a global addressing mechanism, and point-to-point messaging.

 2. Expose the full capabilities of system built on asynchronous messaging.
 Asynchronous messaging enables greater resiliency,